Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 ##### Document Similarity

+Document similarity (or distance between documents) is a one of the central themes in Information Retrieval.
+How humans usually define how similar are documents?
+Usually documents treated as similar if they are semantically close and describe similar concepts.

 - [ ] [Document Similarity in Machine Learning Text Analysis with ELMo](https://ai.intelligentonlinetools.com/ml/document-similarity-in-machine-learning-text-analysis-with-elmo/)
 - [ ] [Documents similarity](http://text2vec.org/similarity.html)
 - [ ] https://copyleaks.com/